gTakes/qtcreator-translation-ja/README.md

 # Qt Creator's Japanese translation file

 <div style="text-align:right">Language: <i>English</i> | <a href="README_JA.md">日本語</a></div>

 ## For Qt Creator 4.4.1 and later

 These are translation files of Qt Creator for Japanese.
 These translated files are for Qt Creator versions 4.4.1 and later.
+&emsp;&raquo; 2018-09-24: Updated for Qt Creator 4.7.1
 &emsp;&raquo; 2018-08-13: Updated for Qt Creator 4.7.0
 &emsp;&raquo; 2018-06-20: Updated for Qt Creator 4.6.2
 &emsp;&raquo; 2018-06-19: Updated for Qt Creator 4.6.0
 &emsp;&raquo; 2017-12-28: Updated for Qt Creator 4.5.0

 ## Reason for deciding to create these

 I switched from the old version of Qt Creator I used to a new version  (probably 4.4.0).
 I usually use Qt Creator in Japanese environment, but I noticed that some letters in the widget (welcome screen) are still in English notation.
 For example, "Session", "Open Project", "Recent Projects", "Get Started Now" and more.
 Of course, they are not going to interfere with using Qt Creator.
 However, there is a sense of incongruity in the display in which Japanese and English are mixed in buttons, menus, etc., it is certain to be worrisome.